thetrees1529/CryptoRoyaleDeposits/README.md

 ```
 npx hardhat run scripts/deploy.js
 ```
-If you need to set the deposit wallet to anything except the deployer you can put an address value for it in the .env file.
+If you need to set the deposit wallet to anything except the deployer you can add a DEPOSIT_WALLET value in the .env file.